-- Eddy Willems (in process).
+- Eddy Willems.
 Cyberdanger (already published in Dutch and German).
-Translation, review, editing, contributing some content.
+Springer 2019.
+Translation, review, editing, contributed some content.

-Most of his writing since joining ESET is available here:
+Most of his writing since joining ESET is available from ESET’s WeLiveSecurity

 Most of his writing for other magazines, web sites etc. is available from or via the Geek Peninsula blog, as are most of the above writings apart from the ESET blog articles.

 - Anti-Malware Testing Articles related to the testing of anti-malware/security products.